hoangsonww/North-Carolina-Household-Analysis/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
+Visit the License file for more information.

 ## Contact